Tech Help Appointments & Drop-In Sessions

 Here are examples of topics we can cover with you:

-- Downloading library ebooks or audiobooks onto your computer or portable device
+- Downloading library ebooks or audiobooks onto your computer or mobile device (Libby and eZone)

 - Searching the library catalog

-- Windows 10 basics (please inquire about any specific programs)
+- Windows 10 or Mac (Apple) basics (please inquire about any specific programs)

 - iPad or iPhone basics

 - Kindle e-Readers

 - Microsoft Office basics (Word, Excel, Publisher, Powerpoint)